raksha408/Customer360-Marketing-Analytics-using-Snowflake-Cloud-and-Tableau/README.md

 #  Customer360 – Marketing Analytics using Snowflake Cloud & Tableau

-This project performs a complete Customer 360 Marketing Analysis using **Snowflake** for cloud data warehousing and **Tableau** for visual analytics.
+This project performs a complete Customer 360 Marketing Analysis using **Snowflake Cloud** for cloud data warehousing and **Tableau** for visual analytics.
 All SQL logic, dataset, and dashboard outputs are included in this repository.

 ---